rdkit/rdkit/Contrib/mmpa/README.txt

     - does not contain "*" atoms
     - has been canonicalised using RDKit.

-If your smiles set doesn't satisfy the conditions above the program is likely to fail or in the case of canonicalisation result in not identifying MMPs involving H atom substitution.
+If your smiles set doesn't satisfy the conditions above the programs are likely to fail or in the case of canonicalisation result in not identifying MMPs involving H atom substitution.

 1) Fragmentation command:

 python rfrag.py <SMILES_FILE >FRAGMENT_OUTPUT

+Example command:
+python rfrag.py <sample.smi >sample_fragmented.txt

 Format of SMILES_FILE is: SMILES ID <space or comma separated>
+See sample.smi for an example input file

-Format of output: WHOLE_MOL_SMILES,ID,SMILES_OF_CORE,SMILES_OF_CONTEXT
+Format of output: WHOLE_MOL_SMILES,ID,SMILES_OF_CORE,SMILES_OF_CONTEXT See sample_fragmented.txt for an example output file

 2) Index command: